-The big drawback of this method is the fact that it's really time-consuming.
+The big drawback of this method is that it's really time-consuming.
 You also have no insurance that the people you email will actually reply to your emails.

 Precisely the reason why we've created a second way!

-This approach will allow you to relax while your email address is getting warmed up.
+This approach allows you to relax while your email address is being warmed up automatically.

 It all started with our users.
 The good thing with lemlist community is that it's the biggest online community around email outreach.

-Hence, people often face the same problems and are always happy to help each other out.
+Hence, people often face similar problems and are always happy to help each other out.

-In that specific case, we decided to build lemwarm, a feature in lemlist that will allow you to send and receive emails from other lemlisters.
-Yeah, that's how we call all our awesome users at lemlist. 😎
+This is how we've built lemwarm, a feature in lemlist that allows you to send and receive emails from other lemlisters.
+Yeah, that's how we call our awesome users. 😎

 In other words, you'll warm up your email account automatically and keep it that way.

-Since other people who'll be sending emails also have their account connected to lemlist, we will create conversations by replying to those messages with some more unique content (exactly as if you were doing it manually).
+Since other people who are sending emails also have their account connected to lemlist, we'll create conversations by replying to those messages with more unique content (exactly as if you were doing it manually).